mh97m/mimella-shop/resources/markdown/policy.md

 ### 1. Information We Collect

-We may collect personal information such as your name, email address, and usage data when you use our services.
+We may collect personal information such as your name, mobile address, and usage data when you use our services.

 ### 2. How We Use Your Information